 - API gateway – As mentioned previously, API gateways secure and mediate traffic between your backend and the consumers of your APIs.
 API gateway functionality includes authenticating API calls, routing requests to appropriate backends, applying rate limits to prevent overloading of your systems or to mitigate DDoS attacks, offloading SSL/TLS traffic to improve performance, and handling errors and exceptions.

 API analytics – As your APIs become popular, you need to ensure they provide value for your API consumers as well as meet your business objectives.
 That’s where API analytics become crucial.
-API management solutions provide critical insights via visualizations – such as dashboards and reports – into API metrics and usage, informing you (for example) which APIs are used most and least, how API traffic is trending over time, and which developers are the top API consumers.
+API management solutions provide critical insights via visualizations – such as dashboards and reports – into API metrics and usage, informing you (as examples) which APIs are used most and least, how API traffic is trending over time, and which developers are the top API consumers.
 API analytics enable the API business owner – sometimes referred to as the API Product Manager – to gain deep visibility into the performance of the API program.

 - What is the status and uptime of all my API gateway instances?